-The Apples and Ubers of the world have already demonstrated proof of concept, by delivering financial products directly to their customers and users.
+The Apples and Ubers of the world have already demonstrated proof of concept, by delivering embedded finance products directly to their customers and users.
 Apple launched a credit card in partnership with Goldman Sachs, bolstering its existing Apple Pay solutions with a dedicated product of its own.
 Uber, meanwhile, provides a digital bank account to its drivers and delivery partners – its competitor, Lyft has similarly started offering drivers a debit card with a strong rewards program and instant payments.

 Why should any brand look to invest in embedded finance?

-In order to understand retailer knowledge and sentiment in regards to embedded finance, and pinpoint the customer experience challenges and opportunities retailers are trying to solve, we polled over 750 senior decision-makers within retail and eCommerce companies across the UK, Germany and Belgium.
+In order to understand retailer knowledge and sentiment in regards to embedded financial services, and pinpoint the customer experience challenges and opportunities retailers are trying to solve, we polled over 750 senior decision-makers within retail and eCommerce companies across the UK, Germany and Belgium.
 Here’s a snapshot of some of our key discoveries…

 The rise of embedded finance has not gone unnoticed

-News has spread fast: of the 753 businesses we polled, a vast majority (74%) already offer embedded finance to their customers.
+News has spread fast: of the 753 businesses we polled, a vast majority (74%) already offer embedded finance and embedded payments to their customers.
 In the UK, the figure is even higher (82%).
 In total, 56% of European retailers plan to roll out new embedded finance solutions in the coming 12 months.